 Purim is celebrated on the 14th day of Adar, which is usually in March.
 The 13th of Adar is the day that Haman chose for the extermination of the Jews, and the day that the Jews battled their enemies for their lives.
 On the day afterwards, the 14th, they celebrated their survival.
 In the walled city of Shushan, where Mordecai and Esther lived and where much of the story takes place, deliverance from the massacre was not complete until the 15th of the month, so in cities that were walled in the time of Joshua (such as Jerusalem) or are believed to have been walled at that time (such as Jaffa and Tiberias), Purim is observed for two days, the 14th and the 15th.
-The 15th is referred to as Shushan Purim.
-When the 15th falls on a Saturday, as it did in 2021 and will again in 2025, Shushan Purim is only partially observed on the 15th (because some of Purim's observances would violate Shabbat), and observance is extended to the 16th, a three-day Purim!
+The 15th is referred to as Shushan Purim, referring to that city.
+When the 15th falls on a Shabbat, as it did in 2021 and will again in 2025, Shushan Purim is only partially observed on the 15th (because some of Purim's observances would violate Shabbat), and observance is extended to the 16th, a three-day Purim!
 Note that this is never a problem for the 14th because, due to the calculation of the Hebrew calendar, the 14th can never fall on Shabbat.